INF800/FILTER/README.md

 **Filter for communities** is an open-source application/API that let's you connect with people whom you are looking for.
 It summarizes people into concise cards that you can filter.
-Apart from Dashboard visualisation, API can be used for various tasks like community management or sending mass connection requests.
+Apart from Dashboard visualisations, API can be used for various tasks like community management or sending mass connection requests.
 Recommendation System coming soon!

 ## Screenshots